-In Sections 2, 3 and 4 of this appendix to the Teaching and Examination Regulations (TER) 2022-2023 the IDE Master's examination programmes are described as offered in the academic year 2022-2023:
+In Sections 2, 3 and 4 of this appendix to the Teaching and Examination Regulations (TER) 2023-2024 the IDE Master's examination programmes are described as offered in the academic year 2023-2024:

-- For the Master programme Integrated Product Design (IPD) turn to: - Section 2 if the start is in September 2016 or after; - For the Master programme Design for Interaction (DfI) turn to: - Section 3 if the start is in September 2016 or after. - For the Master programme Strategic Product Design (SPD) turn to: - Section 4 if the start is in September 2016 or after.
+- For the Master programme Integrated Product Design (IPD) turn to: - o Section 2a if the start is between September 2016 and February 2023 - Section 2b if the start is in September 2023 or February 2024; - Section 2c for the IPD transition rules for students who started in the IPD programme in February 2023 or before and still have to finish one or more mandatory IPD courses. - For the Master programme Design for Interaction (DfI) turn to: - Section 3 if the start is in September 2016 or after. - For the Master programme Strategic Product Design (SPD) turn to: - Section 4 if the start is in September 2016 or after.